 Ending a child support assessment due to family & domestic violence

-A payee can elect to end their child support assessment.
-Services Australia will end the case and advise the payee they can reapply for a child support assessment at any time in the future (CSA Act section 151).
+A payee can elect to end their child support assessment (2.10.2).
+Services Australia will end the assessment for children in the payee’s care and advise the payee they can reapply for a child support assessment at any time in the future.

 When Services Australia accepts a payee's election to end a child support assessment due to the threat of family and domestic violence, details of why the case was ended will be recorded in their case records.